-Yes, open source Kibana plugins are available for a variety of apps, extensions, visualizations, and more.
+Yes, free and open Kibana plugins are available for a variety of apps, extensions, visualizations, and more.

 From the Kibana left navigation side panel, the Visualize, Canvas, and Maps apps will all allow users to visualize data from Elasticsearch.
 The Visualize app provides access to standard charts and graphs, as well as Kibana Lens.
 Canvas allows users to create infographic-style reports and presentations backed with live data and includes the ability to use more fine-grained formatting options like custom CSS elements.
 Elastic Maps lets users plot their geospatial data using Elasticsearch indices as unique layers in a single view.

 .zip package.
 This Kibana Windows download package is available under the Elastic license.
 It contains both the free and open features and those included in the free Basic tier, as well as access to paid commercial features.